 4. Competitive Intelligence (CI):

-CI is generally adopted by small businesses to conduct a SWOT analysis (Strengths, Weaknesses, Opportunities and Threats).
+Competitive intelligence is generally adopted by small businesses to conduct a SWOT analysis (Strengths, Weaknesses, Opportunities and Threats).
 It helps in identifying where a business stands currently and how it can improve.

 Building a world-class market intelligence team in-house sounds like a great idea, but it might face several logistical and operational problems, especially for small businesses.
 Market intelligence services exist for this reason – to ensure businesses can get the necessary data without worbkrying too much about collection methods.